giancarlo/gbc/docs/decisions.md

 - × Allowing user shadowing of `error` — defeats universal availability and creates surprises

 ## D35: Built-in types are nominal; user types are structural

+> **Revised by D49** — *named* types (including user `type X`) are nominal; only the **unnamed** (anonymous literals, function parameter lists) are structural.
+The clauses below about "user types structural" and "user-branded deferred" are superseded; the union-discriminator mechanism and the "types as branded memory" framing carry forward.

 All built-in types — numeric (D14), `String`, `Bool`, `Void`, `Error`, `Frame` — are nominal.
 They are distinct from each other and from user types even when memory layouts coincide: `Int32` and `Uint32` have identical 4-byte representations but are distinct types; `Float32` and `Uint32` likewise.